 - Portal Picture

-- Revenge by Proxy: Maldis confesses that Crichtin was never his intended prey; he's been picking off Zhann's shipmates as a way of prolonging her anguish.
+- Revenge by Proxy: Maldis confesses that Crichton was never his intended prey; he's been picking off Zhaan's shipmates as a way of prolonging her anguish.

 - Say My Name: Yotz!
 It's all over the place in this episode.